ivy-llc/ivy/docs/partial_source/contributing/9_devices.rst

 the argument is listed as required in the backend-specific implementations at :code:`ivy/functional/backends/backend_name/category_name.py`.

-This is exactly the same as with the :code:`dtype` argument, which is explained above.
+This is exactly the same as with the :code:`dtype` argument, as explained in the :ref:`Data Types` section.

 Let's take a look at the function :code:`ivy.zeros` as an example.